-Tithehackers are littered all throughout the Bible.
+Tithe-hackers are littered throughout the Bible.
 They have a special place in the Heart of God:

-- Abel was a Tithe hacker in that he went above and beyond and gave God his best sacrifice
+- Abel was a tithe-hacker in that he went above and beyond, giving God his best sacrifice.

-- King David was a Tithe hacker.
-He gave his best to God during his life, even refusing to Give God anything that cost him nothing.
-And nearing his death he gave his entire fortune towards the building of God’s House and encouraged Israel to do the same.
+- King David was a tithe-hacker.
+He gave his best to God during his life, even refusing to give God anything that cost him nothing.
+Correspondingly, as he was nearing death he gave his entire fortune towards the building of God’s House and encouraged Israel to do the same.

-- A poor widow was a Tithe hacker.
-While the rich were giving away their spare change this woman gave all she had; and with that caught the attention of Jesus and became an example for all time
+- A poor widow was a tithe-hacker.
+While the rich were giving away their spare change this woman gave all she had; catching the attention of Jesus and became an example for all time

-- Zacchaeus was a Tithe hacker.
-While in the Presence of Jesus he told Him he would give half his possessions to the poor and would pay back 4 times to anyone he cheated.
-And through his giving and sacrifice Jesus called him a son of Abraham.
+- Zacchaeus was a tithe-hacker.
+While in the Presence of Jesus he told Him he would give half his possessions to the poor and would pay back four times as much to anyone he cheated.
+According to his giving and sacrifice Jesus called him a son of Abraham.

-- The early church was Tithe hacking church.
+- The early church was a tithe-hacking church.
 They sold all their possessions to help the church and move the work of God forward.